divyansh-123/Flight-Price-Prediction/README.md

 - **Random Forest Regression**: The core of the prediction model, utilizing an ensemble of decision trees to make accurate fare predictions.

-- **Feature Engineering**: Engineered features from raw data to enhance predictive power, including one-hot encoding for categorical variables and handling missing values.
+- **Feature Engineering**: Engineered features from the Kaggle dataset to enhance predictive power, including one-hot encoding for categorical variables and handling missing values.

-- **Exploratory Data Analysis (EDA)**: Thoroughly analyzed the dataset through visualizations and statistical summaries to uncover insights and correlations.
+- **Exploratory Data Analysis (EDA)**: Thoroughly analyzed the Kaggle dataset through visualizations and statistical summaries to uncover insights and correlations.

 - **Web Application**: The Flask-based web application offers a user-friendly interface for users to input flight details and receive fare predictions.